-- Slate – A foliated metamorphic rock that is a precursor to schist, but is very fine-grained and lacks schistocity
+- Slate – A foliated metamorphic rock that is a precursor to schist, but is very fine-grained and lacks schistosity

-- Phyllite – A foliated metamorphic rock that is a precursor to schist, but is fine-grained with little to no schistocity
+- Phyllite – A foliated metamorphic rock that is a precursor to schist, but is fine-grained with little to no schistosity

 - Gneiss – A foliated metamorphic rock with gneissic mineral banding, that forms when schist is further metamorphosed.

 The wide variation of schists mineralogy has led geologists to further classify schists based on their composition.
 Identifying a rock as ‘schist’ is probably good enough for most of us at home, but it is usually insufficient for geological work.

 In order to further classify schist, you list identifiable minerals in increasing abundance before the word ‘schist’.
 So, a schist with 10% garnet, 20% quartz, and 70% mica would be called a ‘garnet-quartz-mica schist.’